SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 	2. neoplastic schwann cells - not true of other peripheral nerve sheath dz like neurofibromas + mpnsts
 	3. don't actually infiltrate nerve = <mark style="background: #FFF3A3A6;">but theyr'e encapsulated masses that push on the nerve to damage it!!!</mark>
 	4. need surgery
+	5. <mark style="background: #FFF3A3A6;">we see verocay bodies = antoni a and antoni b of schwannoma</mark>![[Screenshot 2025-11-17 at 6.41.05 PM.png|318x263]]
+	6. these are palsading

-6. craniopharyngiomas - grade 1
+6. <mark style="background: #FFF3A3A6;">craniopharyngiomas</mark> - grade 1
+	1. <mark style="background: #FFF3A3A6;">spongey looking, creeping onto that optic chiasm</mark>
-	1. adamantinomatous craniopharyngiomas = <mark style="background: #FFF3A3A6;">in kids - epithelial sellar region, compressing optic chiasm, pituitary dysfunction, visual symptoms</mark> and also hydrocephalous bc press on CSF
+	2. adamantinomatous craniopharyngiomas = <mark style="background: #FFF3A3A6;">in kids - epithelial sellar region, compressing optic chiasm, pituitary dysfunction, visual symptoms</mark> and also hydrocephalous bc press on CSF
 		1. contrast enhancing, calcified and partially cystic too
 		2. <mark style="background: #FFF3A3A6;">rhomboidal state of utah crystals....</mark>
-	2. papillary craniopharyngiomas - in <mark style="background: #FFF3A3A6;">adults - above the sellar, 3rd ventricle. similar symptoms but lack the stratum granulosom, having diff epithelium</mark>
+	3. papillary craniopharyngiomas - in <mark style="background: #FFF3A3A6;">adults - above the sellar, 3rd ventricle. similar symptoms but lack the stratum granulosom, having diff epithelium</mark>

 in KIDS!!!! most common neoplasm :
 1. pilocytic astrocytoma - grade 1